ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This is a departure from the base request interface, as multiple key entities are reported from a single request entity.

-More elaborate selection schemes are envisaged where multiple request attributes specifying values would be tested against cryptographic keys.
+More elaborate selection schemes can be envisaged where multiple request attributes specifying values would be tested against cryptographic keys.
 Whether these attributes are combined in a logical "and" or in a logical "or" would need to be specified by the implementer.

 ### Custom Transaction Entity Attributes